tetteis/grade-statistics-app/README.md

 This is a **Grade Statistics** app.

-A web app that allows you to enter the grades of students (which could be any number between 0 and 20) and see statistics about the grades, such as:
+A web app that allows you to enter the grades of students (numbers between 0 and 20) and see statistics about the grades, such as:

 - the lowest grade
 - the highest grade